GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/_build/html/_sources/intro.md

 # Welcome to the Animal Health Loss Envelope Interactive Case Study Dashboard

-This interactive dashboard guides users through country-specific case studies displaying estimates of the animal health loss envelope (AHLE) for livestock.
+This interactive dashboard allows users to explore the results of models that use publicly available data and expert elicitation to produce country-specific estimates of the burden of animal diseases.

 This is part of the Global Burden of Animal Diseases (GBADs) project.
-To learn more see [the GBADs webpage](https://animalhealthmetrics.org/).
+To learn more, see [the GBADs webpage](https://animalhealthmetrics.org/).
 To browse other dashboards and data sources hosted by the GBADs Informatics theme, see [the GBADs Knowledge Engine](http://gbadske.org/).

+To view livestock populations by country, see the GBADs [population dashboard](https://gbadske.org/dashboards/population/).
+To view by region within Ethiopia, see the GBADs [Ethiopia subnational population dashboard](https://gbadske.org/dashboards/ethiopia-population/).

 <h4>CONTENTS</h4>